 - Breakfast: Smoothie bowl with coconut milk, red fruits, and granola.

-- Lunch: Wholemeal toast with smoked salmon, avocado, and rocket.
+- Lunch: Wholemeal toast with smoked salmon, avocado, and arugula.

 - Dinner: Chili sin carne with red beans, corn, and brown rice.

-One aspect that is often overlooked in traditional diets is the importance of diversity.
-When rebalancing your diet, it is crucial to include a wide variety of foods to benefit from a broad spectrum of nutrients.
-Dietary diversity not only helps avoid deficiencies, but also maintains motivation and the pleasure of eating.
-The colors on the plate, the different textures and the varied flavors are all factors that contribute to making the eating experience more enjoyable.
+One aspect often overlooked in traditional diets is the importance of diversity.
+When rebalancing your diet, it's crucial to incorporate a wide variety of foods to benefit from a broad spectrum of nutrients.
+Dietary diversity not only helps avoid deficiencies, but also maintains motivation and enjoyment of eating.
+Colors on the plate, different textures, and varied flavors are all factors that contribute to a more enjoyable eating experience.

 Introducing new spices, experimenting with less commonly consumed legumes (such as beluga lentils or black chickpeas), or incorporating ancient grains (spelt, millet, buckwheat) are all ways to diversify your diet while promoting good health.

-H2 The role of physical activity in dietary rebalancing
+The role of physical activity in rebalancing diet

-Physical activity is an essential complement to rebalancing your diet.
+Physical activity is an essential complement to a balanced diet.
 It plays a crucial role in weight management, cardiorespiratory health, and maintaining muscle mass.
-By integrating regular physical activity, such as brisk walking, swimming, cycling, or muscle strengthening, you not only support your nutritional goals but also your overall well-being.
+Incorporating regular physical activity, such as brisk walking, swimming, cycling, or strength training, not only supports your nutritional goals but also your overall well-being.

 One of the main benefits of physical activity is its impact on basal metabolic rate.
-The more muscle mass you build, the more calories you burn at rest, which makes it easier to manage your weight in the long term.
-In addition, exercise releases endorphins, often called happy hormones, which help improve mood and reduce stress.
+The more muscle mass you build, the more calories you burn at rest, making it easier to manage your weight in the long term.
+Additionally, exercise releases endorphins, often referred to as happy hormones, which help improve mood and reduce stress.

 Finally, physical activity helps to better regulate appetite.
-By practicing a regular sporting activity, we learn to better distinguish real hunger from the desire to snack linked to boredom or emotions.
+By practicing regular physical activity, we learn to better distinguish between real hunger and the urge to snack due to boredom or emotions.

-Rebalancing your diet is a gradual process that helps improve your health, get back to a healthy weight, and maintain a balanced relationship with food.
-By focusing on the quality of the foods you eat, diversifying your diet, and respecting your individual needs, everyone can find a sustainable eating lifestyle that suits them.
+Rebalancing your diet is a gradual process that helps improve your health, regain a healthy weight, and maintain a balanced relationship with food.
+By focusing on the quality of the food you eat, diversifying your diet, and respecting your individual needs, everyone can find a sustainable eating lifestyle that works for them.

-Investing in your diet means investing in your long-term health.
-Rebalancing your diet is a global solution that is accessible to all.
+Investing in your diet is investing in your long-term health.
+Rebalancing your diet is a comprehensive solution that's accessible to all.